Try this Tangy and Delicious Beet Green Sauerkraut

 Did you know that beet leaves are edible?
 A lot of people don’t!
 Instead of tossing them in the compost, try making these delicious fermented beet greens, similar to cabbage sauerkraut!

-It’s a great way to use the leaves that many people simply toss to the compost.
+Here’s another fun and delicious ferment to try: beet green sauerkraut!
+This recipe is a great way to use the leaves that many people simply toss to the compost.
+Go here for more ways to use (not waste!) beet greens.

 The Handcrafted Pantry

-Ready to DIY your pantry with healthier ingredients?
+Ready to DIY your pantry with more wholesome ingredients?
 Check out my ebook, The Handcrafted Pantry!
 Filled with delicious recipes for some of your favorite condiments, snacks, and toppings, it’s the guide you need to start skipping packaged products and embrace homemade.

 To prepare the beet leaves, I rolled several together and sliced them into ribbons, then made a couple of perpendicular cuts across the ribbons.
+You can also tear the leaves into small pieces.

-rolled up beet leaves sliced into ribbons
+rolled up beet leaves sliced into ribbons.

 There’s really not a right way to chop the beet leaves; just make sure they’re a size that makes sense for forking into your mouth!